abhishek-pandey-22/Active_Listening/README.md

 “I Will Always Agree With You Because You’re So Much Smarter Than Me!”

 “You’re Right, It Was My Fault.
-I’m A Horrible Human Being”
+I’m A Horrible Human Being”<br>

-When do you switch into Aggressive communication styles in your day to day life?
+When do you switch into Aggressive communication styles in your day to day life?<br>

- No I am not into Agggressive communication styles in any way.
+ No I am not into Agggressive communication styles in any way.<br>

-When do you switch into Passive Aggressive (sarcasm/gossiping/taunts/silent treatment and others) communication styles in your day to day life?
+When do you switch into Passive Aggressive (sarcasm/gossiping/taunts/silent treatment and others) communication styles in your day to day life?<br>

-It happen with me very ocassionaly
+It happen with me very ocassionaly <br>

 How can you make your communication assertive?
 You can analyse the videos and then think what steps you can apply in your own life?
 (Watch the videos first before answering this question.)